 CfE is divided into Levels.
-The levels we will focus on in primary are curriculum for all children.
+The levels we will focus on in primary are

-Early Level pre-school - P1, or later for some children in P2 - P4, or later for some children P5 - P7, or later for some
+Early Level pre-school - P1, or later for some First Level children in P2 - P4, or later for some Second Level children P5 - P7, or later for some

-Class teachers plan to use the experiences and outcome of CfE to offer a wide and varied
+Class teachers plan to use the experiences and outcome of CfE to offer a wide and varied curriculum for all children.